ibm-cloud-docs/speech-to-text/formatting.md

 #### Brazilian-Portuguese
 {: #smart-formatting-pt-br}

--   For dates, `do` and `de` in the transcript is used as separators for day, month and year. `primeiro` is considered as 1st of the month.
+-   For dates, `do` and `de` in the transcript is used as separators for day, month, and year. `primeiro` is considered as 1st of the month.
 The dates are formatted as `DD/MM/YYYY`.
 -   Times are identified by keywords and prefix, for example, `às` `ao`, `à`, `da tarde` (`p.m.`), `da madrugada` (`a.m.`), `meia noite`, `meio dia`.
 Prefixes `às` `ao`, `à` are optional.
 -   Landline numbers must have 10 digits (2 digits country code and 8 digits number), mobile numbers are 9 digits with first digit as `9` with optional country code.
 Area codes are optional.
 Numbers are formatted as `+NN (NN) NNNN-NNNN` and `+NN (NN) 9NNNN-NNNN`.
 -   Brazilian real currency symbol is `R$`.
 Other Currency symbols are substituted for strings in appropriate contexts, for example, `dollar`, `cent`, `euro`, `yen`. `centavos` is optional after `reais` for example, `setenta e cinco dólares e sessenta e três` and `setenta e cinco dólares e sessenta e três centavos` formatted as `R$75,63`
 -   Internet email addresses with common format (for example, `[alphanumeric+symbols]+ arroba [alphanumeric ponto]+ domainname` ) are smart formatted.
 -   Web URLs, both short and long form, are formatted.
-It includes protocol (`http/s`), subdomain (`www`), ports (`443,80`) and paths (`/help/abc`).
+It includes protocol (`http/s`), subdomain (`www`), ports (`443`, `80`) and paths (`/help/abc`).
--   Most large integer are formatted as numeric sequences.
-When large numbers (milhões, bilhões, etc) are spoken with a single group integers, quantity word `milhões/bilhões` is not converted for readability for example, `doze milhões` -> `12 milhões` but when the number is more complex, it's formatted as numeric digits for example, `doze milhões e um` -> `12000001`.
+-   Most large integers are formatted as numeric sequences.
+When large numbers (milhões, bilhões, and so on) are spoken as single group integers, quantity word `milhões/bilhões` is not converted for readability for example, `doze milhões` -> `12 milhões` but when the number is more complex, it is formatted as numeric digits for example, `doze milhões e um` -> `12000001`.
 -   Numbers less than 10 are not formatted to digits to avoid odd conversions, for example, `vivo em uma casa` --> `vivo em 1 casa`.
 -   Most of the punctuation symbols are added for special keywords that occur in appropriate places.
-When you use smart formatting, the service substitutes spoken/dictated punctuation symbols for the keyword strings.
+When you use smart formatting, the service substitutes spoken or dictated punctuation symbols for the keyword strings.
     - `vírgula` (`,`), `ponto` (`.`), `ponto de interrogação` (`?`), `ponto de exclamação` (`!`), `ponto e vírgula` (`;`), `hífen` (`-`).

 ### Smart formatting Examples for Brazilian-Portuguese
 {: #smart-formatting-examples-pt-br}

 The following table shows examples of final transcripts both with and without smart formatting.
-The transcripts are based on US English audio.
+The transcripts are based on Brazilian-Portuguese audio.

 | Entity Type     | Without smart formatting                                                 | With smart formatting |
 |-----------------|--------------------------------------------------------------------------|-----------------------|